mayasharma2110/Bookworm/README.md

 ### Add New Review

-This page has a drop down selection and only shows books in the database with display Y, additioanlly it has extra fields for users to say if they recommend a book or not, give a stars rating out of 5 and enter a review comment.
-When they create a review the date created variable is made using the system timedate and to get this variable in the right format I used the [w3schools](https://www.w3schools.com/python/python_datetime.asp) site to help me.
+This page has a drop down selection and only shows books in the database with display Y, additioanlly it has extra fields for users to say if they recommend a book or not, give a star rating out of 5 and enter a review comment.
+When they create a review, the date created variable is made using the system timedate and to get this variable in the right format I used the [w3schools](https://www.w3schools.com/python/python_datetime.asp) site to help me.

-Expected - When the user clicks to add a review they are taken to the add_review page.
+Expected - When the user clicks to add a review, they are taken to the add_review page.

 Testing - Tested the feature by adding a review.